YourBr0ther/SillyTavern-Health-Tracker/README.md

 Health reset to maximum: 100/100
 ```

-## Installation

-1. Download this extension
-2. Place it in your SillyTavern's `public/scripts/extensions` folder
-3. Restart SillyTavern
-4. The extension will be automatically loaded

-## Notes
+## Features

 - Health values are automatically saved and persist between sessions
 - If there's an error loading the saved health value, it will default to 100
+- Visual feedback for all actions (success/warning/info messages)
+- Prevents healing above maximum health and damage below 0

+## Contributing

+Feel free to submit issues and enhancement requests!